 - In the Email Address box, enter one of the following based on which Email Address you intend to send as:

-- Full Lifelong Forwarding Address (Not sure?
-Check out our Lifelong Forwarding Address Overview)
+- Full Alumni Forwarding Address (Not sure?
+Check out our Alumni Forwarding Address Overview)

 - Make sure the Treat as Alias option is checked.
 Click Next Step.